Woody Brown doesn’t look at the letter board as he allegedly spells. Mom explains this away by saying he needs to look elsewhere to maintain focus.

 And tapping letters on a board held before oneself requires detailed visual processing that can’t possibly be attained while looking even 10 degrees away.

-If you’re a “hunt and peck” typist, give it a try: Hunt and peck out a simple sentence while keeping your eyes fixed just 10 degrees off to the side – even a few degrees.
+If you’re a “hunt and peck” typist, give it a try: Hunt and peck out a simple sentence on a standard keyboard while keeping your eyes fixed just 10 degrees off to the side – even a few degrees.

 If your excuse for failing to see the letters is because they’re not as big as those on a letter board, then create a letter board and give it a try.
 Put a dab of ketchup on your index finger so you know where you tapped.
 Good luck spelling even “C-A-T.”

-Also, in a photo that accompanies the story, the mom his holding a small letter board, not the typical big ones we’ve seen.
-So how in the devil is he seeing the letters while looking away?
+Also, in a photo that accompanies the story, Mary is holding a small letter board, not the typical big ones we’ve seen.
+This would make it even more difficult to identify letters in peripheral vision, let alone spell strings of sentences.
+Actually, it’s impossible.
+Period.

-The real speller in this man’s case is his mother, whose explanation for the wandering eyes is actually rather crafty.
-I can see how it can get past some readers of her son’s story.
+The real “speller” in this man’s case is his mother, whose explanation for the wandering eyes is actually rather crafty.
+I can see how it may get past some naive readers of her son’s story.

 But it doesn’t get past ME.
 And I’m sure, many other readers, who’d be thinking, “Yeah, right; nice try, Mom.
 Not buying it.”